 Habit 4: Moderate Exercise

-Moderate daily exercise (for example, walking or swimming 30 minutes a day) can delay or even prevent diseases and conditions common with aging.
-This type of physical activity can also help you manage various health conditions common among older adults.
+Moderate daily exercise (for example, walking or swimming 30 minutes a day) reduce the risk of certain diseases and conditions common with aging.
+This type of physical activity may also help you manage various health conditions common among older adults.

 Rob Rosen, a 59 year old in Vermont, said that exercise helps him stay well in various ways.